-IP drilled additional borings and monitoring wells during the winter of 2007-08 and again in 2009.
-The extent of the tarry liquid has been defined, but IP collected additional groundwater and soil samples in summer 2012 on the eastern edge of OU1 to evaluate contaminant plume capture in this area, and in winter 2012-2013 to define the extent of the dissolved contaminant plume at the City Dump burn pit.
-Finally, in response to questions raised during evaluations the 2009 Annual Report, IP took groundwater samples on the eastern edge of OU1 in both the shallow and deep aquifers to evaluate contaminant plume capture in this area.
-IP is also generating a new ground water model under the oversight of EPA and its partners to evaluate the overall effectiveness of the groundwater extraction and treatment system.
+The 2010 FYR Report found that hydraulic capture was incomplete in the former operations area and possibly also in the City Dump burn pit area.
+IP collected groundwater and soil samples in summer 2012 on the eastern edge of OU1 to evaluate contaminant plume capture in this area, and in winter 2012-2013 to define the extent of the dissolved contaminant plume at the City Dump burn pit.
+IP is also generating a new ground water model under the oversight of the EPA and its partners to evaluate the overall effectiveness of the groundwater extraction and treatment system.

-Success StoryDuring the past 9 years, the level of effort on this site has been very high from EPA, State and Tribal regulators, the local community, and the potentially responsible parties.
-Removal actions and interim remedial actions have been taken to reduce health risks to the local residents while work continues on crafting a final cleanup remedy.
+Success StoryDuring the past 9 years, the level of effort on this site has been very high from EPA, state and Tribal regulators, the local community, and the potentially responsible parties.
+Removal actions and interim remedial actions have been taken to reduce health risks to the local residents while EPA works to select a final cleanup remedy.

 Congressional InterestCongressman James Oberstar and Senator Klobuchar have maintained an interest in the St. Regis site.
 State Representative John Persell is the Superfund Coordinator for the Leech Lake Band of Ojibwe.
 Staff from Senator Al Franken’s office requested information on the Human Health and Ecological Risk Assessment in November 2012, and requested additional information in August 2013.

 The city of Cass Lake zoned the former operations area and much of the adjacent properties as commercial/industrial in January 2006.
 The surrounding residential properties are zoned residential.
 In 2012, Cass Lake announced a draft plan to redevelop the city-owned property on the site.
 In December 2013, the PRPs informed EPA of a tentative plan to prepare 5 acres of the site for a propane distribution facility.

 ContactsRemedial Project Manager, U.S. EPA